 - an optimized energy management able to follow a proper set of business and strategic objectives

-The plant will exploit the hydrogen produced by the electrolyser inherited from the INGRID Project (http://www.ingridproject.eu/), connected to the MV power grid and able to be controlled with the aim to provide balancing services.
-So the plant will implement a small scale (200kW) PtG solution to convert and move surplus of renewable electricity from power grid to LNG distribution network.
+The plant exploits the hydrogen produced by the electrolyser inherited from the INGRID Project (http://www.ingridproject.eu/), connected to the MV power grid and able to be controlled with the aim to provide balancing services.
+So the plant has implemented a small scale (200kW) PtG solution to convert and move surplus of renewable electricity from power grid to LNG distribution network.